 - Everybody in society consumes food.
 Technological progress in agriculture therefore has widely distributed benefits. - Agriculture is the key to poverty reduction in rural areas.
-Water resource use and production should be analysed as a value-adding process (from farmer to consumer) and the business and employment opportunities which are created must be recognised. - Research increases the productivity of natural and human resources.
+Water resource use and production should be analysed as a value-adding process (from farmer to consumer) and recognise the business and employment opportunities which are created. - Research increases the productivity of natural and human resources.
 This improves the competitive advantage of agriculture in a global economy.

 In South Africa, at most 35% of the economically active population are directly or indirectly dependent on agriculture, although this percentage is declining each year.
 This consists primarily of small-, medium- and large-scale enterprises, which provide employment opportunities for formal and casual labour.
 Furthermore, 42.7% of the population are rural survivalists with traditional agrarian lifestyles.
-Estimates also show that 48.5% of the population are living below the poverty line and the numbers of rural poor are gradually decreasing.
+Estimates also show that 48.5% of the population are living below the poverty line of which 70% are in rural areas.
+According to the HSRC (2009) about 4.5 million Blacks (or 9% of the population) in South Africa participate in agriculture in some form, mainly livestock production.
+Many of these are involved in low-input, low-output farming activity that provides supplementary food for households.
+Recent data from various surveys indicates that 52% of households experience hunger and with a monthly income poverty line of R1 200, 59% of households are food insecure.

-As is typical of an industrialised economy, the relative contribution of agriculture, forestry, hunting and fishing is low, at between 2 to 3% of gross domestic product (GDP).
+As is typical of an industrialised economy, the relative contribution of agriculture, forestry, hunting and fishing is low at between 2 to 3% of gross domestic product (GDP).
 The forward linkages to processing industries and backward linkages to input suppliers in agriculture are, however, of considerable importance for economic activity in urban and rural areas, increasing the contribution to 20 to 30% of GDP.
-Until 2006, agriculture was also a net exporter of food, contributing 10% of total exports of which 50% are processed products.
+Until 2006 agriculture was also a net exporter of food, contributing 10% of total exports of which 50% are processed products.
 During 2007 imports exceeded exports, mainly due to import of processed food products.
+Since 2008 the trade balance is again positive.

-The above-mentioned current reality of agriculture in South Africa is also clearly stated by the Department of Water Affairs in the strategy on Water for Growth and Development in South Africa (Version 6).
+The above-mentioned current reality of agriculture in South Africa is also clearly stated by the Department of Water Affairs and Forestry (DWAF) in the strategy on Water for Growth and Development in South Africa (2008) (Version 7).
 Effective change in water use behaviour to promote water savings for growth could be achieved through incentives to improve irrigation efficiency and conservation practices.
 These include water measuring and user charges as tools to manage demand, upgrading irrigation technology and trading of water use entitlements.
 Revitalisation of irrigation schemes in the former homelands is required for household and community level irrigation.
 Furthermore it is important to provide water for food production in home gardens in rural villages or towns and peri-urban areas.
 This can be done through development of small-scale infrastructure for different forms of rainwater harvesting and storage which promotes rural development.